pangpang20/gaussdb-python/docs/api/types.rst

-.. currentmodule:: psycopg.types
+.. currentmodule:: gaussdb.types

-.. _psycopg.types:
+.. _gaussdb.types:

 `!types` -- Types information and adapters
 ==========================================

-.. module:: psycopg.types
+.. module:: gaussdb.types

-The `!psycopg.types` package exposes:
+The `!gaussdb.types` package exposes:

 - objects to describe PostgreSQL types, such as `TypeInfo`, `TypesRegistry`, to help or :ref:`customise the types conversion <adaptation>`;

-- concrete implementations of `~psycopg.abc.Loader` and `~psycopg.abc.Dumper`
+- concrete implementations of `~gaussdb.abc.Loader` and `~gaussdb.abc.Dumper`
   protocols to :ref:`handle builtin data types <types-adaptation>`;

 - helper objects to represent PostgreSQL data types which :ref:`don't have a